 Soldier ants the size of your fingernail march in single file toward a tropical plant, returning along the same trajectory with chunks of red and orange leaves the size of your pinky.
 The tree will be gone within the hour.

 No one in a rush.
 Pura vida.
 Pure life.

 Steam emanating from the black sand begins to suffocate your skin until you feel you might burst like the chicharra.

 Only the lushest of rains can quench the thirst.
 You feel your skin squeeze, the black steam casting its spell, breathing is heavy.
 You don’t know if you can stand it anymore… until the sky breaks open and releases, sweet reprieve.

 Rain drops dance off palm fronds and corrugated tin roofs, sounding like a steel pan symphony.
-Broad banana leaves cocoon you through the downpour as the powerful aroma overtakes your senses.
-Everything glows electric green in a photosynthesis orgy.
+Broad banana leaves cocoon you through the downpour as the powerful aroma of flowers overtake your senses.
+Everything is glowing electric green.

 And as quickly as it came, the rain moves on.
 You can see it darkening the dirt path just a few feet away.
 Sun returns hot, its lust unabated.

 A young figure with a back like a chestnut climbs a coconut tree and disappears into the canopy.
 A green ovoid coconut drops from the tree, plop!
 Followed by another, and then another.
 Man versus nature…